Home > Management > Management and leadership > Charisma at the service of your managerial leadership

 Share this page :

 Charisma is one of the pillars of leadership: so far, everyone agrees.
-But, what exactly is charisma?
-How can it help the manager in carrying out his mission?
-And if you are not born “charismatic”, how can you develop this talent?
-Elements of response with Julien Haucourt, expert in management and communication.
+But what exactly is charisma?
+How can it help managers to fulfil their mission?
+And if you're not born charismatic, how can you develop this talent?
+Julien Haucourt, an expert in management and communication, explains.

 Charisma for managerial leadership

-What is charisma ?
+What is charisma?
 Everyone has their own definition.
-An aura, presence, self-confidence or even oral ease.
-Charisma is a quality that leaders possess but which remains difficult to define.
-In ancient Greek, kharisma means “gift, favor, grace of divine origin”.
-At the beginning of the 20th century, the German sociologist Max Weber defined it as the “authority of a leader, felt to be based on certain supernatural gifts, and based on eloquence, showmanship, fascination, etc. ".
+An aura, poise, self-confidence or fluency in speech.
+Charisma is a quality that leaders possess, but one that is difficult to define.
+In ancient Greek, kharisma means "gift, favour, grace of divine origin".
+In the early 20th century, the German sociologist Max Weber defined it as "the authority of a leader, felt to be founded on certain supernatural gifts, and based on eloquence, stagecraft, fascination, etc.".

-On the one hand, the charisma of modern managers and leaders would therefore be linked to a quality of communicator.
+On the one hand, the charisma of modern managers and leaders would therefore be linked to a communication skills.
 On the other hand, it would also depend on the perception of the interlocutor or observer of the charismatic person.
-A certitude : the charismatic manager exudes above all, trust.
-He is at ease and puts his interlocutors at ease.
-Generally, the charismatic person is enthusiastic, motivated, eloquent, visionary and sensitive to others.
-Qualities, interpersonal skills and even soft skills closely linked to leadership.
+One thing is certain: the charismatic manager above all, trust.
+They are at ease and put people at ease.
+Generally speaking, charismatic people are enthusiastic, motivated, eloquent, visionary and sensitive to others.
+These are qualities and soft skills intimately linked to leadership.

-Charisma allows the manager to convince, guide and lead his team towards a specific objective with greater ease.
-It is therefore not surprising that this is the first quality sought in a manager.
+Charisma enables managers to convince, guide and lead their teams towards a specific objective with greater ease.
+So it's hardly surprising that it's the most sought-after quality in a manager.

-And if we take managers as an example, those who have had the greatest impact on their employees are those who know how to say hello and take the time to come see them to ask how they are doing.
-Not in a planned strategy of benevolence, but through authenticity and sincerity of heart.
+And if we take managers as an example, the ones who have had the greatest impact on their employees are those who know how to say hello and take the time to come and see them to see how they're doing.
+Not as part of a planned benevolence strategy, but as a result of authenticity and sincerity of heart.

-And so, André*, ex-director in industry, was recognized for his human qualities.
-The attention he paid to all of his employees boosted his charisma and made him an undisputed leader.
+And so, André*, ex-manager in industrywas recognised for his human qualities.
+The attention he paid to all his employees boosted his charisma and made him an undisputed leader.
 His method?
-Meet your colleagues on the production lines, as soon as his schedule allowed.
-He thus maintained a strong link with operational staff and the field.
+Meet your employees on the production linesAs soon as his schedule allowed.
+In this way, he maintained a strong link with operational staff and the field.

-Another example: Fabrice*, transitional HR manager, is used to occupying positions which naturally arouse the distrust of employees.
-And for good reason: it generally intervenes in times of unrest.
-His method: systematically spend two to three weeks immersed with employees to better understand their daily lives.
-This mode of operation allows it to quickly identify the real issues and, above all, to facilitate communication with its various interlocutors thanks to a relational legitimacy.
+Another example: Fabrice*, transitional HR manageris used to occupying positions which naturally arouse the mistrust of employees.
+And with good reason: he generally steps in during periods of unrest.
+His method: systematically spend two to three weeks immersed with employees to gain a better understanding of their daily lives.
+This way of working enables them to quickly identify the real issues at stake and, above all, to facilitate communication with their various contacts thanks to a clear and precise understanding of the issues at stake. relational legitimacy.

-These two leaders therefore have a first quality in common: listening, essential to good communication.
-The second consists of a capacity to influence thanks to recognized legitimacy.
+These two leaders have one quality in common: the ability to listen, which is essential to good communication.
+The second is the ability to influence through recognised legitimacy.

 Advantages and disadvantages of managerial charisma

-Managerial charisma allowsestablish its leadership, and therefore its legitimacy.
-This is an undeniable advantage for any manager who wants to help his team progress.
-And all the more so at a time when individualism prevails, a trend which should be confirmed with the arrival of new generations on the job market.
+Managerial charisma enables you toestablish its leadership, and therefore its legitimacy.
+This is an undeniable advantage for any manager who wants to help his or her team progress.
+All the more so at a time when individualism prevails, a trend that is likely to be confirmed with the arrival of new generations on the labour market.

-Beyond the ego wars that still plague all human structures too often, the real disadvantage of managerial charisma is for the employer.
-When a charismatic manager leaves their position for other functions or other structures, it can be difficult to replace them.
-Great leaders leave a mark and leave their mark on the teams and work they have been able to supervise.
-In an era of standardization of practices, this may seem counterproductive.
-It is not so.
+Beyond the ego wars that still too often plague any human structure, the real disadvantage of managerial charisma is for the employer.
+When a charismatic manager leaves his or her post for other functions or other structures, it can be difficult to replace him or her.
+Great leaders leave a mark and leave their mark on the teams and work they have managed.
+In an era of standardised practices, this may seem counterproductive.
+But it is not.

-• First, encourage collaboration and the transmission of organizational values throughout the hierarchical structure.
-The objective: anticipate to mitigate the impact of the departure of a charismatic leader.
+• Firstly, to encourage collaboration and the transmission of organisational values throughout the hierarchical structure.
+The aim is to anticipate and mitigate the impact of the departure of a charismatic leader.

-• But also, invest in employee training to ensure a reserve of potential leaders.
+• But it also means investing in employee training to ensure we have a pool of potential leaders.
 They will be ready to take over and perpetuate the company's vision and culture.

 4 keys to developing your charisma

-Some people seem to have “natural” or innate charisma.
+Some people seem to have a 'natural' or innate charisma.
 But, in reality, it can be learned.
-Good news: everyone can develop their charisma!
+The good news is that anyone can develop charisma!

 1 - Values, a vision

-Know where you are going and be yourself, true to your values.
-Vision and integrity are among the primary components of leadership, according to Brian Tracy, writer, speaker and consultant specializing in personal development.
-In reality, no one wants to follow a manager who seems to be navigating troubled waters.
+Know where you're going and be yourself, true to your values.
+According to Brian Tracy, writer, lecturer and consultant specialising in personal development, vision and integrity are among the primary components of leadership.
+In reality, no one wants to follow a manager who seems to be navigating blindly through murky waters.

 2 - Assertiveness

-Daniel*, marketing manager, had a lot of difficulty asserting himself and positioning himself.
-Finding himself between management and his colleagues, he had the feeling of being “between a rock and a hard place”.
-His lack of confidence and taking a stand discredited him both with his team and with his management.
+Daniel*, marketing managerHe had great difficulty asserting himself and positioning himself.
+Finding himself between management and his colleagues, he had the feeling of being "between a rock and a hard place".
+His lack of assertiveness and his inability to take a stand undermined his credibility with both his team and management.
 Training in assertiveness allowed him to find a better positioning.

 3 - Good preparation

-Prepare yourselves !
-Being comfortable in all circumstances takes work and preparation.
-To feel confident, you must first master your subject.
+Be prepared!
+Being at ease in all circumstances requires work and preparation.
+To feel confident, you first need to master your subject.

 The charismatic person displays a form of confidence and serenity because they know what they are talking about.
 There is no room for hesitation.